 - Homemade Parmesan Truffle Fries- more side dish pairings!
 Whether you go for truffles or not, these fries are delicious and healthy without any deep frying.

 Freezing And Storing Instructions

-Make the the crispy fried chicken salad for 3-4 bigger portions or about 5-6 side salad servings.
+- Make the crispy fried chicken salad for 3-4 bigger portions or about 5-6 side salad servings.
 Make as much as you’d consume as this salad (in particular the panko chicken) doesn’t store well.
-The chicken will become soggy very quickly and loose it’s texture and crispiness.
+The chicken will become soggy very quickly and lose its texture and crispiness.